 At 7,242 feet, Harney Peak stands prominently as the highest point in the Black Hills of western South Dakota.
-Standing sentinel over the Black Hills, Harney Peak is topped by stone fire tower providing a magnificent view.
-Nestled in a wilderness area, and accessible by hiking a 3.5 mile trail starting from Custer State Park, the granite summit is the highest point in South Dakota.
+Standing sentinel over the Black Hills, Harney Peak is topped by a stone fire tower providing a magnificent view of the surrounding landscape.
+Nestled in a designated wilderness area, and surrounded by the Black Hills National Forest, it is accessible by hiking a 3.5 mile trail starting from Custer State Park.

-The historic fire lookout tower built upon the remote summit remains as an abandoned shell and is open to the public.
-Built by the Civilian Conservation Corps in the mid-1930’s, photos of the structure show the native stone that was manually hauled the three miles to the summit.
+The historic Harney Peak fire lookout tower built upon the remote summit remains as an abandoned shell and is open to the public.
+Built by the Civilian Conservation Corps in the mid-1930’s, the primary building material was native stone that was manually hauled the three miles to the summit.